iamnotnato/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

     * Required : A function that encodes a string into 1337.
     * Expected Results : You are not allowed to use any ternary operation.

-> 💡*Fun Fact : Mozart composed his music not for the elite, but for everybody. -Andre Rieu*
+> 💬 *Quote : Mozart composed his music not for the elite, but for everybody. -Andre Rieu*

 <hr>